Connecting Networks

 • For reduced number of connection(s): the connect() function

-• For advanced connections between many arbitrary N-port Networks, the Circuit object is more relevant since it allows defining explicitly the connections between ports and Networks.
+• For more advanced connections between many arbitrary N-port Networks, the Circuit object is more relevant since it allows defining explicitly the connections between ports and Networks.
 For more information, please refer to the Circuit documentation.

 As an example, terminating one of the port of an a 3-port Network, such as an ideal 3-way splitter: